-WITH THE SNOW-DUSTED DOLOMITES boldly calling beyond its vine-drenched hillsides, you may be tempted to breeze through Bolzano.
+With the snow-dappled Dolomites boldly calling beyond its vine-drenched hillsides, you may be tempted to breeze through Bolzano.
 What a foolhardy mistake that would be.

 Tucked between Innsbruck to the north and Trento to the south, Bolzano boasts a quality of life that ranks at the top in Italy.
 No surprise considering it balances all the perks of a youthful city with old-world charm and sensibilities — all amid jaw-dropping natural splendor.

-#2 Visit Bolzano’s Poetic Heart
+#1 Meet Bolzano’s Poetic Heart

 ⇒ YOU MIGHT ALSO LIKE: Discover the Best Hikes in the Dolomites

-Leaving the cathedral, head to the Via Portici (also called Laubengasse) just north of the square.
+Leaving the cathedral, head to the Via dei Portici (also called Laubengasse) just north of the square.
 This street was the first to ever run through Bolzano.
-A pulsating center of trade for nearly 1,000 years, arcaded shops now greet you on both sides for as far as the eye can see.
+A pulsating center of trade for nearly 1,000 years, it is undoubtedly one of the most enthralling places to walk in all of South Tyrol.

+You can simply walk along appreciating the many storefronts, but the real gems are inside.
+You’ll find everything from traditional crafts and attire to artwork and designer clothing.
 Even if you don’t intend to purchase any goods, be sure to peek into a few shops.
-Many walls still showcase ancient frescoes revealing age-old market scenes.
+Many walls still feature ancient frescoes revealing age-old market scenes.

+Along Via dei Portici, you’ll also find the Mercantile Museum and Mercantile Palace founded by Claudia de‘ Medici.
+This is the only Renaissance-style building in Bolzano.
 It once served as a court of justice for the Mercantile Court.
 Today, the museum tells the fascinating story of Bolzano’s economic importance through the centuries.

-#4 Enjoy an Authentic South Tyrolean Lunch
+#3 Savor an Authentic South Tyrolean Lunch